 The class teacher has overall responsibility for the pastoral, medical and social care of every child in their class, therefore this would be the parents’ first point of contact.
 If further support is required the class teacher liaises with the SENCo for further advice and support.
 This may involve working alongside outside agencies such as Health and Social Services, and/or the Behaviour Support Team.

 The school also has an Emotional Literacy Support Assistant (ELSA) who works under the direction of the SENCo, with vulnerable children and parents during the school day.

 The school has a policy regarding the administration and managing of medicines on the school site.

 Parents need to contact the class teacher if medication is recommended by Health Professionals to be taken during the school day.
 On a day to day basis the Admin Staff generally oversee the administration of any medicines.
 As a staff we have regular training and updates of conditions and medication affecting individual children so that all staff are able to manage medical situations.

 As a school we have a very positive approach to all types of behaviour with a clear reward system that is followed by all staff and pupils.
 If a child has behavioural difficulties an Individual Behaviour Management Plan (IBMP) is written alongside the child and parents to identify the specific issues, put relevant support in place and set targets.
-As a result of the support we give, our rate of exclusions has drastically reduced over the past year.
+As a result of the support we give, our rate of exclusions are very low.